Ukrainian Social Democratic Labour Party

-The party identified its priority by resolving national matter and pushing its struggle for social liberalization of working class to the secondary set.
-In the spring of 1905, in his polemics with Dmytro Antonovych that was covered on pages of the party publishing Pratsia, Mykola Porsh argued his opinion about dependence of social and economic oppression from national.
-He insisted that for overcoming the social oppression foremost is necessary to solve the national issue.
+The party identified its priority by resolving national matters and pushing its struggle for social liberalization of the working class to the secondary set.
+In the spring of 1905, in his polemics with Dmytro Antonovych that was covered on pages of the party publishing Pratsia, Mykola Porsh argued his opinion about the dependence of social and economic oppression from national.
+He insisted that overcoming social oppression foremost is necessary to solve the national issue.

 In Soviet propaganda, the party was identified as a petty bourgeoisie nationalistic party that was renamed as Ukrainian Social Democratic Labour Party to deceive people.
 Vladimir Lenin characterized the party as "representatives of the most low-grade, stupid and reactionary nationalism" who betray "interest not only democracy in general, but its own fatherland, Ukraine."